Legislation on fish research

 The revised version of Appendix A of the European Convention for the protection of animals used for scientific purposes (ETS 123) contains species-specific guidelines for a number of species.
 "Fish" are discussed as one group in a short section.
-The detailed background document produced by the expert working group which developed these guidelines is unfortunately not in the public domain.
+The detailed background document (referred to in the Appendix), produced by the expert working group which developed these guidelines, is unfortunately not in the public domain.

 The Norwegian Animal Welfare Act (Lov om dyrevelferd) (English translation) took effect on 1 January 2010 and replaced The Norwegian Animal Protection Act No. 73 of 20th December 1974 (Dyrevernloven).

 The Norwegian Governmental Report Stortingsmelding nr.
 12 (2002-2003) Om dyrehold og dyrevelferd provides the background for the revision of Norway's animal welfare legislation.

 The Regulation on the Use of Animals in Experiments (Forskrift om bruk av dyr i forsøk), which is currently only available in Norwegian, came into force on 1 July 2015 and regulates research on fish in a very similar way to the EU Directive 2010/63.
 Animal research was previously controlled by The Norwegian Regulation relating to experiments in animals (1996-01-15 No.23) (Forskrift om forsøk med dyr), which also described the work of the Norwegian Animal Research Authority (NARA) which was disbanded in 2015.